steventopper/TransRot/README.md

 - **-i / --input**: The filepath following this identifier will be used in the place of `Input.xyz`.
 This option can only be included when ['Use Input.xyz'](#use-input) is true.
 - **-p / --params**: The filepath following this identifier will be used in the place of `interaction_params.txt`.
 This option can only be included when ['Choose All Interaction Parameters'](#choose-params) is true.
 - **-o / --output**: The path following this identifier should be the location of a directory.
 The output of the current run of TransRot will be generated in a subfolder of the folder specified here.
 Defaults to `.` (same directory as Transrot.jar)
+- **-s / --set-seed**: This argument expects a long (integer) value, which is used to seed the parent Mersenne Twister (random number generator) instance.
+Using `--set-seed` allows for reproducible TransRot simulations.

 ## How to customize run parameters

-All run parameters are set in config.txt. **VERY IMPORTANT:** Each parameter must be separated from its label by a colon followed by **at least 2 spaces**.
+All run parameters are set in the specified configuration file, or `config.txt`.

 - Max Temperature (K): Starting temperature of the annealing process, from which the cluster will be cooled down to 0K in the first cooling cycle.
 - Moves per Point: Number of attempted translations or rotations per temperature segment.